How to Wash Silk Vintage Clothes

 - Do not hang them up, as this can stretch the fabric.

-100% pure silk is extremely sensitive and can readily be harmed by sunshine, detergent-based soap, or any other cleaning agent.
+It is extremely sensitive and can readily be harmed by sunshine, detergent-based soap, or any other cleaning agent.

-Steaming Silk Garments to Remove Wrinkles
+Wash Silk Garments by Steaming to Remove Wrinkles

 Handheld Garment Steamer £85.00 GBP

-How to Prepare for Silk Laundry
+How to Prepare Vintage clothing to Wash Silk Laundry

 Firstly, you should check the garment's tag, mostly found on the inner layer.